 In 2024, 10% of patients reported having to repeat a test or procedure because earlier results were not available, highlighting the real cost of incomplete records and insufficient context in care decision‑making.

 Achieving a complete, longitudinal view of a patient is critical during care delivery to reduce unnecessary utilization that impacts a payer’s network efficiency.
+Medical AI offers a modern solution to retrieving patient context, particularly when deployed following an agentic architecture and a dedicated Retrieval-Augmented Generation (RAG) pipeline.

 Partnering with an AI-enabled primary care solution that leverages a clinically-validated and optimized RAG AI framework delivers measurable strategic value: